Introduction

 Bundle Size

-The library is fully tree-shakeable.
-Import only what you need:
+The full library is ~11KB gzipped.
+Tree-shaking lets you import only what you need:

 |---|---|